iapyeh/GGeditor/docs/Limitations.rst

 * When repository was renamed:

-    * If the repository or folder name of the binding file in Github was renamed, a re\-binding is required for committing.
+    * If the repository or folder name of the binding file in Github was renamed, a re-binding is required for committing.

 * When the binding file has changed